PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 These are advanced settings.
 You shouldn’t need to touch these unless something isn’t working and you’re trying to debug it yourself.

-### Exit Battle Time:
+### Exit Battle Timeout:

 After running, wait this long to return to the overworld.
+The program will resume before this time if it detects that that the battle has ended.

 <hr>